 No student is to permit his or her room to be used for any commercial purpose.
-Soliciting in the Residence Colleges or on University grounds is forbidden without the expressed written permission of the Director of Student Life.
-Campus organizations must obtain permission from the Student Life Office to sell or conduct meetings in campus housing areas.
+Soliciting in the Residence Colleges or on University grounds is forbidden without the expressed written permission of the Vice President of Student Life.
+Campus organizations must obtain permission from Residence Life in order conduct meetings in campus housing areas.

 HBU is a smoke-free campus.
 Smoking is prohibited anywhere on University premises except for the confines of private vehicles.